 There was once a farmer with a large field.
 One day, a team of wild horses broke through the fence around his property and trampled the field, destroying his livelihood.

 The farmer shrugged.
 “Maybe it is, maybe it isn’t.”

 The farmer and his son were able to tame the horses, and sold all but one for more profit than an entire year’s harvest would have brought.

 “Maybe it is,” said the farmer, “maybe it isn’t.”

-One day, the farmer’s son was thrown from the horse they’d kept, and his leg was broken.
+One day, the farmer’s son was thrown from the horse they’d kept, breaking his leg.

 “How horrible!” the neighbors cried.